intel/intel-cloud-optimizations-gcp/kubeflow/README.md

 [Back to Table of Contents](#table-of-contents)
 ## 7. Cleaning Up Kubeflow Resources

 In order to clean up Kubeflow resources, we need to first delete the Kubeflow cluster, and then the Kubeflow management cluster.
-Starting with the Kubeflow cluster, you first need to delete the applications running in the Kubeflow namespace with:
+Starting with the Kubeflow cluster, you first need to delete the applications running in the Kubeflow namespace:
 ```bash
 kubectl delete namespace kubeflow
 ```